Liriodendron tulipifera L.

 'Integrifolium'

 ‘Integrifolium’ was described in 1838 (Loudon 1838) as a variant with blunt or rounded lobes, a mutation that is quite frequent among Tulip Trees in the wild and in cultivation, while f. integrifolium was published by Georg Kirchner to describe trees that retain the rounded, scarcely lobed shape of the first true leaves of seedlings.
 A ninteenth-century planting (now lost) at Kew grown as ‘Integrifolium’ had just the two terminal lobes, making the leaves shield-shaped, and the name is now applied to this form.
-The sponsorship of Liriodendron by the Samuel Storey Family Charitable Trust in 2017 was inspired by the existence of the British and Irish Champion Liriodendron tulipifera ‘Integrifolium’ at Settrington, which has long been in the Storey family affections.
+The sponsorship of this account of Liriodendron by the Samuel Storey Family Charitable Trust in 2017 was inspired by the existence of the British and Irish Champion Liriodendron tulipifera ‘Integrifolium’ at Settrington, which has long been in the Storey family affections.
 It had a dbh of 0.87 m in 2011 (The Tree Register 2018), and may be from the same source as the tree at Kew mentioned above.

 'Little Volunteer'